ParallelMaths/parallel/pages/9-07-queen-of-katwe.md

 ## 5. Wason test & burning witches

-Thake a look at this clip from the film “Monty Python and the Holy Grail”, and admire the twisted logic.
+Take a look at this clip from the film “Monty Python and the Holy Grail”, and admire the twisted logic.

 @[youtube](H9PY_3E3h2c?start=53&rel=0) _(If you have problems watching the video, right click to open it in a new window)_